pini85/movie-finder/Features.md

 Backend:
-crud operation on saved advanced searches
+crud operation on saved advanced searches allow users to save to favorites get logic to show recommandations based on favorites or watched movies

 - use a class .is-required for a form. and use an after pseudo element content:'\*' s